serenity-is/docs/tutorials/movies/adding_movie_genres.md

 ### Re-runing T4 Templates

-As we added a new entity to our application, we should run T4 templates after building solution.
+As we added a new entity to our application, we should rebuild solution.